usr2r00t/simple_calculator/README.md

-# Just a simple calculator coded in JavaScript and HTML/CSS
+A simple calculator coded in JavaScript and HTML/CSS